itsdanwu/docusaurus-testing/blog/2022-08-29-hello-metropolis/index.md

 DAO operators can now add and remove members from their multi-sigs directly from our new and improved pod page.

 With this update, operators can also batch all additions and removals that are planned for a given multi-sig - ensuring major transition events (e.g., steward elections and changeover) are conducted as efficiently as possible.

+## New Pod version (1.4)

+We released a new version of our pod controller with the following updates:

+- Batch mint and burn functions
+- Now using CREATE2 when creating pods, reserves the Gnosis Safe address on other networks
+- Now only pod managers can disable the Metropolis module (thereby revoking the pod manager).
+In addition, the pod manager can remove this restriction which allows pod members to enable additional Gnosis Safe modules.

+Those with existing pods can upgrade their pod to the latest version through our UI.

 ## Fixes and improvements